+The rack mounted MADI Interface unit contains two independent, AES10 MADI compatible interfaces.

+Front

+Rear

-The rack mounted MADI Interface unit contains two independent, AES10 MADI compatible interfaces, and is available as an option.
-The two ports are interfaced to the Zeta system via a Wide Area Bulk (WAB) card, which occupies one of the AES/bulk card slots in the Processing Rack.
+The two ports are interfaced to the console via a Wide Area Bulk (WAB) card, which occupies one of the AES/bulk card slots in the Processing Rack.

 Each MADI interface can operate in either 56 or 64 channel mode and can transmit over a coaxial AND optical medium and receive over a coaxial OR optical medium.
 A switch allows receiver selection.

 Sample Rate Conversion is not available on MADI inputs or outputs, therefore all equipment connected via MADI must be synchronised to the same source as the console.

-HYDRA

-The Hydra Audio Networking System provides a powerful network for sharing of I/O resources and control data between Calrec digital consoles.
-Hydra I/O units, with up to 96 inputs/outputs, analogue or digital, may be connected onto the network, providing remotely located sources and destinations that can be used by any or all mixing consoles.
-The console interfaces to the Hydra Gigabit Interface Unit via a Wide Area Bulk (WAB) card, which occupies one of the AES\bulk card slots in the Processing Rack.